posix4e/docker-all-in-one-startup/README.md

 Postgresql
 --------

 The database we store our data in.
+There's an init directory for everything you need to initialize your database.